-A parcel of tide and submerged land situate on the left bank of the Petaluma River, lying adjacent to Rancho Petaluma, approved November 19, 1874, County of Sonoma, State of California, and more particularly described as follows:
+A parcel of submerged land situated in the bed of the Petaluma River lying adjacent to Tide Land Location 202, patented October 27, 1899, County of Sonoma, State of California, and more particularly described as follows:

-All those lands underlying an existing pier, ramp and floating boat dock lying adjacent to Parcel Two as described in that Grant Deed (Individual) recorded April 27, 2000 in Document Number 2000040803, of Official Records of said County.
+All those lands underlying an existing floating boat dock, gangway, pier with boat lift and three pilings lying adjacent to that parcel described in Individual Grant Deed, recorded May 11, 1995 in Document Number 1995 0037757 in Official Records of said County.

-TOGETHER WITH any applicable impact area(s).
+TOGETHER WITH any applicable Impact Area(s).

-EXCEPTING THEREFROM any portion lying landward of the Ordinary High Water Mark of the left bank of the Petaluma River.
+EXCEPTING THEREFROM any portion lying landward of the low water mark of the left bank of said river.

-Accompanying plat is hereby made a part of this description.
+Accompanying plat is hereby made part of this description.